Imprint

 Grave's End: the brilliant third book in the DS Alexandra Cupidi investigations

-'If you're not a fan yet, why not?'
-VAL MCDERMID 'A superb storyteller' PETER MAY
+*** THE GRIPPING THIRD NOVEL IN THE DS CUPIDI SERIES, BY BESTSELLING AUTHOR WILLIAM SHAW**'If you're not a fan yet, why not?'
+VAL MCDERMID'A superb storyteller' PETER MAYA BIZARRE DISCOVERY

 An unidentified corpse is found in a freezer in the garage of an unoccupied house.
 DS Alexandra Cupidi is handed a case that is made even colder by no-one seeming to know or care whose body it is.